-Perhaps this year, more than any other, we long for a long spell of good weather over the summer.
-For those of you planning to install our brick slip cladding in the coming weeks, weather conditions need to be considered.
+For those of you planning to install our brick slip cladding over the summer, it is important to remember that weather conditions need to be considered.
 The main points to be aware of are:

 - Do not leave the panel exposed to sunlight for long periods of time.
 If the panel is being stored outside, it should be covered with tarpaulin or similar to protect it.

 - Once glued to the backer panel, do not leave brick slips unpointed for prolonged periods of time; aim to point the brickwork as soon as is practicable.

 - During the summer, the pointing mortar may go off faster than usual.
 To avoid mortar being wasted in the bucket, try mixing smaller batches.

 - On hot, breezy days mortar can cure too quickly which may result in cracking.
 To help slow the rate the mortar cures, spray at regular intervals with a water mister.
 Equally, as it is not unusual for heavy downpours to occur during the summer, all freshly pointed brickwork should be protected from the rain until it is cured.
 The brickwork should be covered with hessian sheeting, Visqueen or other weather protective sheeting.